life-itself/lifeitself.org/content/learn/cultural-evolution.md

 ## What is Cultural Evolution and "Culturology"?

-We use ther term "culturology" for interdisciplinary field of cultural evolution and the broader study of culture and its change over time.
+We use the term "culturology" for interdisciplinary field of cultural evolution and the broader study of culture and its change over time.
+This emerging field builds on existing fields such as anthropology, psychology economics, sociology and history.

 It encompasses the examination of how culture shapes and influences human behavior, beliefs, values, norms, practices, and expressions.
-Through the analysis of different forms of cultural production, such as literature, art, music, language, rituals, and the interdisciplinary areas such as history, politics, economics, technology, psychology, anthropology and sociology, culturology research supports the understanding of the development, and potential trajectory and impact of culture globally, locally and individually.
+Through the analysis of different forms of cultural production, such as literature, art, music, language, rituals, this research supports the understanding of the development, and potential trajectory and impact of culture globally, locally and individually.

 It plays an important role in uncovering the underlying meanings and influences that shape human experiences and societies, the development and evolution of culture, societies, human behavior and innovation and provides a deeper appreciation and comprehension of the diverse cultures that exist in the world.